- This event has passed.

 - Learn how to develop trusting and positive relationships with trauma-impacted students and their families.

-Keynote 2: Post Pandemic Updates for School Leaders with Eric Herlan and Elek Miller, Drummond Woodsum.
+Keynote 2: Post Pandemic Updates for School Leaders with Eric Herlan and Connor Schratz, Drummond Woodsum.

 Keynote 3: “SchoolX – Creating A School Experience to Help Every Child Succeed.”
 Jethro will use the 400 interviews he has conducted as part of the Transformative Principal podcast and the Transformative Leadership Summit as a backdrop for helping principals understand the key 12 processes that need to be in place to be a change agent for your school.
 This high-level session not only shows the practices that need to be in place, but also provides practical advice for how to make those things happen in their schools.
 Jethro will show how little actions lead to big results.
 You can be a transformative principal!